nukage/wp-theme-install-script/README.md

 - Creates necessary function files, and php includes for to those files
 - Removes php includes on uninstallation of blocks/modules to prevent errors
 - Cleans up unneeded cached files after installation
+- Define as many repositories as you wish

 Blocks:  The usual Wordpress blocks we are used to, for building pages in Gutenberg.